 While we are on the topic of wine and its nutritional values, I would highly recommend checking out this article I recently read on Wine Spectator: How Does Wine Affect Your Waistline.

 I think this is exactly while I have started to buy a few more Moscato’s – it goes well with spicy foods!
 I am a huge chilli addict who loves adding an extra kick to all my meals however it sometimes doesn’t make it easy to match with a wine.
-This is why Moscato works so well, the low alcohol and sweetness balances out the hotness quite well.
-Teaming Moscato up with Asian cuisines like Thai and Chinese food – is a match made in heaven!
+This is why this sweeter wine works so well, the low alcohol and sweetness balances out the hotness well.
+Think Asian cuisines like Thai and Chinese food.

 It’ll also work well with cheeses – a personal favourite of mine is goats cheese!
 And in terms of proteins; fish, pork and poultry will also go well.

 If you love your sweets, then I can confirm it also goes well with dessert.
-I enjoyed this Soft Centred Chocolate Pudding with Raspberry Sorbet at Little Guildford with a wee glass of Moscato to finish off a meal – divine!
+I enjoyed this Soft Centred Chocolate Pudding with Raspberry Sorbet at Little Guildford with a wee glass of this delectable pink wine to finish off a meal and it was divine!

 I love cooking with wine!
-Therefore here are some delicious sounding Moscato-infused recipes from around the web:
+Therefore here are some delicious sounding you recipes you might want to try:

 - Chicken Moscato with Garlic and Herbs from the Orgasmic Chef